 Successful applicants to the IPN have demonstrated a commitment to a career in research through several years of undergraduate or post-baccalaureate research experience.
 They have usually completed a bachelor's degree in a physical or life science.
 The most common degrees are Biology, Psychology, or some combination of the two; other common degrees are Neuroscience, Physics, Biochemistry, and Biomedical Engineering.
 Candidates holding other degrees (in the social sciences or humanities) who demonstrate strong research experience have also been successful.

-If you have questions about the competitiveness of your application, please contact Bill Rebeck, Director of the IPN, with the above information.
+If you have questions about the competitiveness of your application, please contact the Director of the IPN or the Chair of the Admissions committee, with the above information.